 Drought is a significant risk for farmers, which is further compounded by climate change.
 To mitigate drought-related risks, farmers adopt various technologies and management practices.
-One such practice is adjusting the planting date to ensure better growing conditions and reduce the impact of drought.
-However, changing the planting date can also mean altering the subsequent cropping windows, which might expose the farmers to risks later in the season, such as insufficient rainfall during crucial crop stages.
-Such risks may make some farmers hesitant to shift their planting date and instead opt for a 'safer' planting date that is not exposed to these risks, even if it results in lower average yields.
+One such practice is adjusting the sowing time to ensure better growing conditions and reduce the effects of drought.
+However, changing the sowing dates can also mean altering the cropping windows, which might expose the farmers to risks later in the season, such as insufficient rainfall during crucial crop stages.
+Such risks may make some farmers hesitant to shift their sowing dates and instead opt for a 'safer' sowing date that is not exposed to these risks, even if it results in lower overall yields on average.